Monday, July 24

 Simone-de-Beauvoir pedestrian bridge, already famous for its vibrations,

 which we did feel.
-The thoroughly

 modern pedestrian bridge even has its own elevators on each end.
-Wonderful

-graffiti where homeless live near the Seine, east of the Looking east
+graffiti where homeless live near the Seine, east of the

 from the pedestrian bridge, the air was disgusting with smoke from the

 “déchetterie,” or trash-burning plant.
-Very green

 water in the reflecting pools in the Bercy park.
 Pumps like this have been installed to help